-Multiple government departments have implemented policies to reduce winter deaths (Table 4) and there have been notable policy successes.
+Multiple government departments have implemented policies to reduce winter deaths (Table 4 - see attached PDF) and there have been notable policy successes.
 For example, Gascoigne et al (2010) used scientific literature to plan practical advice for older people for episodes of severe winter weather, and this was used by the UK Met Office to develop a severe winter weather early warning system.
 An advice booklet was also produced based on a systematic review, consensus development and focus group discussions with older people.
 In a subsequent field trial, a combination of the Met Office’s early warning system and the advice booklet, was seen to change behaviour among older people and reduce risks.

 Treating hypothermia in the community